Mudanjiang: Railway

 Mudanjiang is a railway hub in eastern Heilongjiang Province.
 Binsui (Harbin-Suifenhe) Railway and Tujia (Tumen-Jiamusi) Railway meet here.
 Trains from Mudanjiang Railway Station connect the city with Beijing, Jinan, Dalian, Harbin, Changchun and several other cities in China.

 Air

 Mudanjiang Hailang International Airport is the second largest international airport in Heilongjiang Province.
-It operates daily flights to Beijing, Dalian and several other major cities in China.
-In addition there are also scheduled international flights between Mudanjiang and Seoul-Incheon in South Korea.
+It currently does not operate any flights as it is closed for renovation works.

 Highway

 Mudanjiang is linked to the national highway network through the G11 Hegang–Dalian Expressway and G10 Suifenhe-Manzhouli Expressway.

 Education

 Mudanjiang Normal University is a provincial higher education institution in Heilongjiang Province.
 The predecessor of the college is the Nenjiang Branch of Northeast Agricultural College.
 It was founded in September 1958 and was closed in 1964.
 The Bei'an Teachers' College was established on the basis of the closed Nenjiang branch.
 The State Council approved in January 1965.
 In 1964, Bei'an Normal College moved to the original Ning'an County Breeding Farm, renamed Ning'an Teachers' College of Heilongjiang Province.
 It was approved by the Heilongjiang Provincial Revolutionary Committee in December 1970 and expanded into Mudanjiang Teachers College.
 The school has now developed into a master's degree.
 Full-time undergraduate students, international students, adult education, and other comprehensive teachers' colleges with more than 22,000 students.
 The school covers an area of 1.05 million square meters, and the school building area is nearly 390,000 square meters.
 It is a provincial-level garden-style unit.
 The school recruits students nationwide and now has 15 secondary colleges.
 In 2015, Mudanjiang Teachers College will be renamed Normal University.
 On February 26, 2023, Soft Science 2023 "China's Best University Ranking" was released, and Mudanjiang Teachers College ranked 459.